 In alignment with the announced maintenance extensions above SAP also extends the maintenance of SAP Enterprise Portal: mainstream maintenance for SAP Enterprise Portal 7.5 will continue to the end of 2027, with extended maintenance to 2030.

-Please note that moving from SAP NetWeaver Platform to SAP Cloud Platform requires a comprehensive analysis of your current user cases.
-SAP Cloud Platform offers various micro services to help you implementing your scenario with more flexibility; not like the monolithic-like EP usage type.
-Organizations who want to provide their users easy access to SAP and custom applications, services and tasks can establish a central entry point on SAP Cloud Platform using services such as launchpad, identity authentication, single sign-on, UI theme designer, etc. For more information check out the SAP Portal roadmap.
+Note that moving from SAP NetWeaver Platform to SAP Business Technology Platform requires a comprehensive analysis of your current use cases.
+SAP Business Technology Platform offers various micro services to help you implementing your scenario with more flexibility, it is not like the monolithic-like EP usage type.

 The maintenance of SAP Process Integration and SAP Process Orchestration of release 7.5 will be extended in accordance with SAP NetWeaver 7.5, i.e., mainstream maintenance until end of 2027 with option of extended maintenance until end of 2030 under the same conditions as described above.
 SAP Note 1648480 will be updated accordingly.
 End of maintenance for release 7.4 and older remain unchanged, i.e., mainstream maintenance will end by end of 2020 with no option for extended maintenance.